EBU In-Service Assessment

 The FEBU Diploma is considered a Mark of Excellence, an added qualification and an asset to the individual’s CV and portfolio.
 The FEBU diploma has no legal value; it does not confer the legal right to practice urology in Europe or elsewhere.
 The FEBU diploma qualifies for 50 CME credit points (category 3).

-The European Board Examinations in Urology are a formal part of the national exit examination in the following countries.
+The European Board Examinations in Urology are a formal part of the national examination in the following countries.

 - EBU Written Examination: Austria, The Netherlands and Switzerland.